Nomination Forms will be live in late November 2018!

 Who May Nominate

 All members of the College community (students, faculty, staff, and alumni) are invited to submit nominations.
-The nomination form should be completed and returned by March 14, 2018.
+The nomination form will become live in late November 2018, due dates TBD.
 Re-nominations will be accepted.

 The Selection Committee is comprised of previous award recipients and an external member.
 The Committee will submit its recommendations to the Dean and the Director of Resource Planning and Management for final approval.
 Members of the Committee, the Dean and the RPM Director are precluded from submitting nominations or letters of support.